RobinDenz1/contsurvplot/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-* This is a resubmission of a new release.
+* This is an update.

-* The R-package was checked on Windows, Mac OS, Ubuntu Linux and Fedora Linux using local machines, github actions, win-builder and rhub.
+The package was tested on Windows 10, macOS and ubuntu using github actions and rhub as well as local machines.
-* There were no errors, no warnings and 2 notes.
-One note is due to this being a new release.
+There were no errors or warnings and no notes.
-* On some rhub checks there is the following NOTE: checking for detritus in the temp directory ...
-NOTE Found the following files/directories: 'lastMiKTeXException'